yangangchen/Sample_Python_Scripts/README.md

 6. My implementation of deep neural networks

+7. My implementation of recurrent neural networks

-7. Examples of machine learning using sklearn library
+8. Examples of machine learning using sklearn library

-8. Examples of machine learning (neural network) using tensorflow library
+9. Examples of machine learning (neural network) using tensorflow library